January 4, 2019

 Track video players embedded on your site

 If you are posting a lot of video content on your website, you should definitely consider tracking video players.
 I have collected a bunch of really useful Google Tag Manager recipes related to most popular online video players and you can find them here.

-All these recipes track the following interactions: play, pause, viewed a particular percentage of the video (e.g. 25%).
+All these recipies track the following interactions: play, pause, viewed a particular percentage of the video (e.g. 25%).

-Each interaction will be sent to Google Analytics as an event which lowers your bounce rate.
+Each interaction will be sent to Google Analytics as an event that lowers your bounce rate.

 Track music players embedded on your site